 Below are some suggestions for your own National Trauma Awareness Month campaign.

-Call your members of Congress who sit on Appropriations Committees and ask for support of the National Trauma Clinical Research Program in the Defense Health Program budget.
-NTI and the Coalition for National Trauma Research have asked for $30 million for FY 2016 for this program, which will establish a network of military and civilian trauma centers to conduct military-relevant trauma research.
+Call your members of Congress who sit on Appropriations Committees and ask for support of the Trauma Clinical Research Program in the Defense Health Program budget.
+NTI and the Coalition for National Trauma Research have asked for $20 million in FY 2017 for this program, which will establish a network of military and civilian trauma centers to conduct military-relevant trauma research.

 House Appropriations Committee

 Senate Appropriations Committee

 Include recent trauma statistics in patient newsletters and flyers (see tab to left).

 Publish safety reminders in local papers (see tab to the left).

 Publicize Trauma Center locations and facts (see tabs to the left).